IUHPST, The International Union for History and Philosophy of Science and Technology

 President: SOBER E.

 Contacts: HODGES Wilfrid

-The International Union of the History and Philosophy of Science (IUHPS) was created in 1956 by the federation of the International Union of History of Science, which was founded in 1947, and the International Union of Philosophy of Science, founded in 1949.
+The International Union for History and Philosophy of Science and Technology (IUHPST) was created in 1956 by the federation of the International Union of History of Science, which was founded in 1947, and the International Union of Philosophy of Science, founded in 1949.
 The two federating bodies became two divisions of the Union, the Division of History of Science and Technology (DHST) and the Division of Logic, Methodology and Philosophy of Science (DLMPS).